YoungMayor/prunejs/README.md

 ## Usage

+### Commands

+- `prunejs init`: Initialize configuration.
+Use `--force` to overwrite existing config.
+- `prunejs scan`: Scan the codebase for unused code.
+- `prunejs fix`: Remove unused code found by the scan.
+- `prunejs global`: Install or update `prunejs` globally (interactive).
+- `prunejs local`: Install or update `prunejs` as a local dev dependency (interactive).
+- `prunejs clean`: Clean up report files or the `.prunejs` directory (interactive).
+- `prunejs`: Run without arguments to launch the interactive menu.

 ### 1. Initialize

 Set up PruneJS in your project.
 This creates a `.prunejs.config.js` file and updates your `.gitignore`.